ssec/polar2grid/py/polar2grid/doc/source/dev_guide/grids.rst

 Understanding the grids module
 ------------------------------

-The grids module's main points of access is the :py:class:`polar2grid.grids.grids.Cartographer` class and the :py:func:`polar2grid.grids.grids.create_grid_jobs` function.
+The grids module's main points of access are the :py:class:`polar2grid.grids.grids.Cartographer` class and the :py:func:`polar2grid.grids.grids.create_grid_jobs` function.
 The ``Cartographer`` class stores all information of the grids it knows and